• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 This is a light, airy, intense eggless chocolate mousse recipe.
-You need only 5 ingredients to make this mousse without using gelatine or china grass.
-The addition of coffee makes it a perfect dessert for both chocolate and coffee lovers.
+You need only 5 ingredients to make this gelatin-free mousse.
 Be sure to watch the video!

 A Perfect Chocolate Mousse